Best Google Maps Scrapers 2026 [No-Code Edition]

 Scalability

-This is the one nobody calculates.
-If a scraper ran 24/7 for a month, how many rows could you realistically pull, and at what cost?
+The one nobody calculates.
+If a scraper ran 24/7 for a month, how many rows could you realistically pull?

-I took each tool's base speed, multiplied by the minutes in a month, and checked whether it can run things in parallel.
+I took each tool's speed, multiplied by the minutes in a month, then factored in the thing that actually changes the answer: concurrency.
+How many runs can it fire in parallel?

 screenshot: concurrency/slots control

-With concurrency, you scale horizontally.
-Without it, scaling is linear... more locations just means more waiting.
+With concurrency you scale horizontally... double the threads, double the throughput.
+Without it, scaling is linear: more locations just means more waiting.

 ai recommendations